-Courtney and Eric have been candid about their journey to have the sextuplets on their Facebook page, but the plan wasn't necessarily to have six kids at once.
-Courtney said on Facebook that she was actually put on a low dosage of fertility treatments meant to lower the chances of exactly that and mentioned it again in the trailer for Sweet Home Sextuplets.
+Courtney and Eric have also been candid about their journey to have the sextuplets on their Facebook page, but the plan wasn't necessarily to have six kids at once.
+Courtney explained both on Facebook and the show that she was actually put on a low dosage of fertility treatments meant to lower the chances of exactly that.
 But none of that seemed to matter in the end.

-Before the Waldrops realized they were pregnant with sextuplets, they were already parents to five-year-old twins Wales and Bridge and their first son, eight-year-old Sailor.
+Before the Waldrops realized they were pregnant with sextuplets, they were already parents to twins Wales and Bridge and their first son, Saylor.
 They named their now youngest sons Blu, Layke, and Tag, and the three girls, Rawlings, Rayne, and Rivers.
 Bringing a new baby into the fold is hectic enough with three children already at home, let alone bringing in six brand new tiny babies.
-Sweet Home Sextuplets will no doubt bring viewers a fresh dose of parental reality.

 As for what the couple does for work?
 Early in the show Eric explained that he runs a landscaping company in northern Alabama, while Courtney used to be a schoolteacher.
 How anybody manages a job while trying to wrangle nine (nine!) whole children sounds inhuman to me — but this couple has already proven to be pretty remarkable.